ranjancse26/Stratis-SaleDeedRegistry/README.md

 https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/WinForm/CreateOrUpdatePerson.png
  "Create or Update Person Info")

-Two important things you may not be familiar. i.e Aaddhar and PAN.
+Two important things you may not be familiar with. i.e Aaddhar and PAN.
 Here's the definition of the same.

 **Aaddhar** - An unique identity.
 The Unique Identification Authority of India (UIDAI) has mandated to issue an easily verifiable 12 digit random number as Unique Identity - Aadhaar to all Residents of India.
 Ex: 499118665246

 **PAN** - Permanent Account Number.
-Used for tax purpose.
+Used for tax purposes.
 A permanent account number (PAN) is a ten-character alphanumeric identifier, issued in the form of a laminated "PAN card", by the Indian Income Tax Department, to any "person" who applies for it or to whom the department allots the number without an application.
 Reference - https://en.wikipedia.org/wiki/Permanent_account_number.
 Ex: AAAPL1234C

 Once the personal information has been created.
 The next thing to do is the Asset Creation.